COLUMBIA RIVER FISHING GUIDE & CHARTER

-The Columbia River provides passage to Summer Steelhead and Winter Steelhead.
+The Columbia River provides passage to summer Steelhead and also winter Steelhead.
 Steelhead live in the ocean, but are able to make several trips in their lifetime to spawn in their home waters.
-Columbia River Fishing for Steelhead is usually during June and July, although Steelhead can be found in the Columbia River system nearly year around.
+Columbia River summer Steelhead fishing usually during June and July, but can be found in the Columbia River system nearly year around.

 A couple Favorite Spots on the Columbia River for fall Chinook Salmon: Astoria Oregon Fishing , Buoy 10 Fishing & the mouth of the Klickitat River Fishing.